Southern Highlands Shale Forest and Woodland: Geography

 The community is restricted to a small area in the Southern Highlands, on lightly rolling hills and some precipitous slopes on shale, in disjointed and fragmented patches of less than 5 ha in area.

 It is present within an area bounded by the Illawarra Escarpment in the east, Burrawang and Bundanoon in the south, Canyonleigh and Mittagong in the west and Berrima and Colo Vale in the north, with extended remnants of it reaching Wollongong to the east coast, the Royal National Park in Southern Sydney to the northeast and as well as the Blue Mountains in the northwest.
 It also occurs in the Wingecarribee local government area.
 The community is multivariate, as it features tall open eucalyptus forest found in Eastern Australian temperate forests, which grade into dry grassy woodland and scrub, reminiscent of the transition observed in a Forest–savanna mosaic, although it originally existed as woodland.
 The soils are derived from Wianamatta Shale.
 Annual precipitation ranges from 1400 mm in the east to 900 mm in the west.

 The Cecil Hoskins Nature Reserve, Nattai National Park, Morton National Park, Hammock Hill and Old Bowral Airfield council features the community.
 It is also present between the grassy woodlands and forests of the Southern Tablelands in the west and the Cumberland Plain in the north.

 Ecology

 Common species include Eucalyptus cypellocarpa, Eucalyptus piperita, Eucalyptus ovata, Eucalyptus radiata and Eucalyptus globoidea, Eucalyptus mannifera, Eucalyptus pauciflora, Eucalyptus amplifolia and Eucalyptus macarthurii, with Angophora floribunda being less common.
 The open shrub layer features Melaleuca thymifolia, Olearia microphylla and Daviesia ulicifolia.

 The ground layer includes native grasses such as Themeda australis, Microlaena stipoides and Austrodanthonia species.
 Herbaceous plants present in the region are, Lomandra longifolia, Gonocarpus tetragynus, Hardenbergia violacea, Veronica plebeia, Hypericum gramineum, Poranthera microphylla and Viola hederacea.

 Animals

-Animals include Heleioporus australiacus, Dasyurus maculatus, Varanus rosenbergi, Potorous tridactylu, Petroica boodang, Anthochaera phrygia, Heleioporus australiacus, Varanus rosenbergi, Calyptorhynchus lathami, Ninox strenua, Anthochaera phrygia and Petaurus australis.
+Animals include Heleioporus australiacus, Dasyurus maculatus, Varanus rosenbergi, Potorous tridactylus, Petroica boodang, Anthochaera phrygia, Calyptorhynchus lathami, Ninox strenua, Anthochaera phrygia and Petaurus australis.